 However, while I don’t want to nitpick an already-questionable plot, if the point of the exercise is to make people sick so that they’ll die, why single out Kirk?

 Oh, and while I said that I wouldn’t get into the politics of the premise, “the people of Gideon have always believed that life is sacred,” but they’re importing a deadly virus to thin out its population.
 This is a few years before the United States would see significant anti-abortion activity among the political right, so it’s bizarrely not a satire of the sort of person that we’ve seen throughout 2020 and 2021, who insists that “all lives matter” or “life begins at conception,” but is all too happy to spread a deadly virus…and would also like to exclude many different kinds of lives from “all.”

 And while the episode seems to be an almost throwaway story, it appears to have been one of the more impactful on the franchise.
-After all, in later installments, it’s not hard to find instances where we’re told that life isn’t worth living unless it’s short.
+After all, in later installments, it’s not hard to find instances where we’re not told that life isn’t worth living unless it’s short.

 The adaptation for this episode comes from Star Trek 6.
 Spock has more unpleasant things to say about “top echelon isolation,” and Odona accidentally reveals her regenerative abilities by accidentally burning off a finger, but it’s almost identical to the aired episode…until the end.

 “In the old days of medicine…” began McCoy.
 “I seem to recall that there was some sort of signal…illness aboard, doctor required; I don’t quite remember…”